KenfyV2/Midterm-Calculator_IS218/README.md

 ## Design Patterns

 ### Facade Pattern

-The `HistoryManager` class provides a simplified interface for managing the calculation history with Pandas.
+The `Calculator` class acts as a facade.

 ### Factory Method Pattern

-The `CalculatorFactory` class provides a factory method for creating calculators.

-### Singleton Pattern

-The `HistoryManager` class ensures there is only one instance managing the history.
+Used in the `StrategyFactory` class to create instances of different arithmetic operation strategies.

 ### Strategy Pattern

-The `Calculator` class uses strategy classes (`AddStrategy`, `SubtractStrategy`, `MultiplyStrategy`, `DivideStrategy`) to encapsulate different arithmetic operations.
+Used in the `Calculator` class to perform different arithmetic operations.

 ## Environment Variables